 Part 3 will be about which foods to eat and then in Part 4 I’ll explain how to plan your meals using these tools so you take all the guesswork out of staying within your macro limits.Continue reading

 It's that time of the week again!
 Time to start thinking about what we will eat in the week ahead.
 As most people who attempt a change in diet are aware, planning is essential if you want to minimise the chances of falling off the wagon.

 In these posts, though, I do not plan ahead, but show you what I've eaten this week in the hope that thy will help you in your planning.
 These are my favourite meals from the past week, meals I can look back over in the future when I'm short on ideas.
 I hope they will inspire you too.

 People with chronic illness often find it hard to lose weight and many wrongly believe that it’s useless changing their diet because they cannot exercise.

 Most of my weight loss journey was without exercise, mostly bedridden, but still consuming decent meals daily.
 At one point even three cooked meals daily!
-It’s a slow process that requires commitment and consistency and I haven’t only lost weight, with diet changes alone, I am no longer bedridden!
+It’s a slow process that requires commitment and consistency and I haven’t only lost weight, with diet changes, I am also no longer bedridden!

 This is the first of what I hope will become a regular series on my blog: low histamine ketogenic meal ideas!